Fuel economy regulations of 35.5 mpg by 2015 and 54.5 mpg by 2025.

 Eventually Porsche ended up with a fleet of over 200 delivery vehicles that utilized in-wheel motors.
 Porsche’s recognition (from the speed records, design prizes and commercial vehicle fleet) led to Porsche’s work with Mercedes, Volkswagen and eventually the formation of Porsche Engineering (and ultimately today’s Porsche car company).

-Over the last 110 years, in-wheel motors have been used in a wide variety of different industries including mining equipment, earthmoving equipment, rail vehicles and military applications.
+Over the last 110 years, in-wheel motors have been used in a wide variety of different industries including mining equipment, earthmoving equipment, and rail vehicles.
 In the first decade of the new millennium, when battery electric and fuel cell vehicles were coming back into the limelight, the wheel hub motor popped up again.
-This very well could be the decade where in-wheel motors return to their automotive origins with the Protean Drive™ design – an elegant and comparatively simple concept that achieves fuel economy and emissions improvements while maintaining (or improving) vehicle performance and reliability.
+This very well could be the decade where in-wheel motors return to their automotive origins with the Protean Drive® design – an elegant and comparatively simple concept that achieves fuel economy and emissions improvements while maintaining (or improving) vehicle performance and reliability.

-Protean Drive™ is a unique, patented system that addresses the needs of this demanding application in a variety of ways:
+Protean Drive® is a unique, patented system that addresses the needs of this demanding application in a variety of ways:

 Protean’s in-wheel motors were designed from the beginning to be in-wheel motors.
 Earlier iterations by automakers were not optimized since they simply took a typical industrial motor and modified it to fit into a wheel.